himanshub16/outbound-go/README.md

 * Websites log clicks to other domains for analytical purpose.
 Example, Facebook uses lm.facebook.com, Slack uses slack-redir.net, Twitter has t.co, etc.

 This is similar to https://git.io

+---
+Liked this?
+Star this repo, or [Grab me a coffee.](https://github.com/himanshub16/outbound-go/raw/master/static/paytm.png)